bill-spec/personalsite/content/home/experience.md

   * Manage, clean, and analyze datasets for several projects for the University of Pittsburgh Department of Economics.
   * Implemented a classification machine learning model to identify the location of incomplete rows of data.
-  * Tools include R for data wrangaling and utilization of ArcGIS software for visualization.
+  * Tools include R for data wrangling and utilization of ArcGIS software for visualization.
 """

 [[experience]]